 So these are more reminders than tips.

-- Sterilize your jars and lids.
-In the same vein as cleanliness, make sure your jars are sterilized by boiling them, or heating in the oven before using.
+• Sterilize your jars and lids.
+In the same vein as cleanliness, make sure your jars are sterilized by boiling them or heating them in the oven before using them.

 Troubleshooting pickled celery